-This document contains FAQs regarding the Industrial Transformation Stream Program (ITS Program).
+This document contains FAQs regarding the National Industrial Transformation Program (NIT Program).
 ARENA will update this FAQ list as needed.
 Please refer to the Program Guidelines and the Program webpage for further details.

 Applicants can submit questions to ARENA relating to the Program by emailing industrialtransformation@arena.gov.au.
-Please note, ARENA reserves the right to publish any general questions and answers, including around the assessment process, information requirements and timetable in this FAQ document.
+Please note, ARENA reserves the right to publish any general questions and answers around the assessment process, information requirements and timetable in this FAQ document.